Following guidelines from the CDC, practice social distancing.

 Implement a 6' social distancing metric for personnel working within labs or shared office spaces.

-Face masks are strongly encouraged when working in labs or offices shared with others.
+Face masks are required when working in labs or offices shared with others.

 Common touch items such as cabinet handles, benches, instrument touch screens, etc. should be cleaned at the beginning and end of each workday or at the beginning and end of each shift.